CYCLING PERFORMANCE TIPS

 PRE-EVENT INTERVAL (4 days to the event)

-will keep you headed in the right direction, a well planned pre ride nutrition program is key to
+Although a good breakfastwill keep you headed in the right direction, a well planned pre ride nutrition program is key toavoiding RED-S.

 - Solid versus liquid - liquids are emptied from the stomach more quickly than solids.

-- Fat content of the food - fat slows the digestive process and delays the availability of any Calories in the
+- Fat content of the food - fat slows the digestive process and delays the availability of any Calories in thefood to the muscles.

 4 days prior to the event

 - 9 gm carbohydrate/kg BW/day (approx. 600 grams/day)